Skip to content

 2. Look for an option named Virtualization Technology or Intel VT-x or AMD-V.

-3. Make sure it’s Enabled.
+3. Make sure it shows Enabled.

 4. Save and exit the BIOS.
 Your PC will restart.

-If you’re unsure how to do this, check your PC or motherboard manual or search online for “how to enable virtualization on [your PC model].”
+If you’re unsure how to do this, check your PC or motherboard manual.
+Or search online for “how to enable virtualization on [your PC model].”

 Turn On Hyper-V via Windows Features